mmagnus/boox-wifi-mount-sync/readme.md

 # Sync over WiFi with FreeFileSync in batch mode

-OK, use can use `boox-wifi-sync.py` to make it all in batch.
+OK, now you can use `boox-wifi-sync.py` to run it all in batch.

 Open now the script, edit configuration:

-	# you can add more than one ips! for use ip still use a Python list e.g.
+	# you can add more than one ips! for use only one ip still use a Python list e.g.
 	# IPS = ['192.168.1.10']
 	IPS = ['192.168.1.10', "192.168.0.52"]
 	# path to your ffs_batch